sighupio/furyctl/docs/upgrade_from_v0.11.1_to_v0.25.1.md

 > NOTE: in case you have only the `cluster.yml`, set `spec.kubernetes.subnetsIds` on `furyctl.yml`

-The following `distribution` fields are the minimum required to be present on `furyctl.yml`.
+The following `distribution` fields are the minimum required to be present on `furyctl.yml` to pass the valitation.

-Adjust value according your environment
+Adjust value according your environment.
+If you are managing the distribution using a dedicated kustomize and terraform project, **DO NOT** execute `furyctl` without the `--phase` parameter, otherwise the distribution phase will be executed as well.

 ```yaml
 spec: